Skip to content

 output_phi bool

-Output 6x6 state transition matrix between begin and end times
+Output 6x6 state transition matrix between begin and end times.
+Default is False

 Settings for the propagation; if omitted, defaults are used